robmoffat/k9/docs/sprints/sprint_013.md

  - Stereotype and text content layouts.
 DONE
  - Default Layout for glyphs (containing a label)

-## Padding / Margins

-One question arising from this is:  where exactly is the vertex?
-We might assume for Glyphs that it is outside of the padding.
-In fact, from a rectangularization perspective, this is a good answer.
-It's a shame that this in fact means that we've got our grid model wrong for containers.

-However, maybe that's not so important, it just means that we're going to unify it for containers and glyphs.

-It's not necessary for planarization to have the inside and outside edges of everything.
-But, maybe later on it is?

-What's the rule here?

-- Originally, containers didn't have padding, so they weren't a problem.
-- Glyphs, the outside of the glyph was marked by it's vertices.
-(During planarization, it was a single vertex, converted to multiple for rectangularization)
-- If we already have vertices for the inside of the glyph, we're going to need to add new ones.
-- What if we have a nested glyph?  e.g.  a text box, which contains a grid, which has padding, and is within another grid?
-This will require two layers of vertices to get right.

-To solve this simply:

-1. Containers need inside and outside vertices.
-This needs to be set up when we create the arrangement.
-This really sucks though, as it doubles the complexity of the diagrams.
-2. They really only need the inside vertices when a grid is involved.
-Thus, actually, we really only need to create a new set of vertices for grid contents.
-3. But, really we are going to simplify this later so that we only add the grid at the planarization stage when it is populated (see step 3, below)

-Where do grid vertices exist?
-Are they container vertices?  (yes)   I guess they are just a level deeper than the outer container vertices.

 # Step 1: Glyphs Like Containers

 Take our example glyph, and try and render it.
 The `size()` method should *only* be called on the text (and there should be some).